Optimal Gevrey regularity for supercritical quasi-geostrophic equations: Introduction

 where $C>0$ is a constant depending on $(\gamma, p,q)$. \end{thm}

-There are some promising evidences that a set of nontrivial multiplier estimates can be generalized from our work.
-This will be explored elsewhere.
+The techniques introduced in this paper may apply to many other similar models such as Burgers equations, generalized SQG models, and Chemotaxi equations (cf. recent very interesting works \cite{JKM21, Iwa20, CCCGW12, Z18}).
+Also there are some promising evidences that a set of nontrivial multiplier estimates can be generalized from our work.
+All these will be explored elsewhere.
 The rest of this paper is organized as follows.
 In Section 2 we collect some preliminary materials along with the needed proofs.
 In Section 3 we give the nonlinear estimates for the $H^{2-\gamma}$ case.
 In Section 4 we give the proof of Theorem \ref{thm1}.
-In Section 5 we give the proof of Theorem \ref{thm2}.
+In Section 6 we give the proof of Theorem \ref{thm2}.